+Last but not least, beyond the context of open quantum systems, our theory may provide new insights into ergodic theory in mathematical physics.
+Ergodic theory constitutes a fundamental framework underlying classical and quantum stochastic processes, the theory of matrix product states~\cite{fannes_FinitelyCorrelatedStates_1992b}, and statistical physics~\cite{deutsch_QuantumStatisticalMechanics_1991}.
+Its relevance extends to a wide range of active research topics, including measurement-induced phase transitions~\cite{hamazaki_IntroductionMonitoredQuantum_2026} and deep thermalization~\cite{mark_MaximumEntropyPrinciple_2024}.
+The perspective developed in this work, such as the recurrent functions and symmetry classifications, may contribute more broadly to understanding how ergodic and non-ergodic behavior emerge in quantum dynamics.

-{\it Note added.}-- After completion of our work, we became aware of Ref.~\cite{anisur_DissipativeDickeTime_2026}, which discusses the emergence of time quasicrystals in an open Dicke model subjected to a quasi-periodic Fibonacci drive.
+{\it Note added.}-- After completion of our work, we became aware of Ref.~\cite{anisur_DissipativeDickeTime_2026}, which discusses the emergence of time quasicrystals in an open Dicke model subjected to a quasiperiodic Fibonacci drive.

-\section{Proof that Example~\ref{ex:multi_frequency_drives} satisfies Condition~\ref{con:quasiperiodic}}
+\section{Proof that Example~\ref{ex:multi_frequency_drives} satisfies Condition~\ref{con:recurrent}}

-Here, we prove that Example~\ref{ex:multi_frequency_drives} satisfies Condition~\ref{con:quasiperiodic}.
+Here, we prove that Example~\ref{ex:multi_frequency_drives} satisfies Condition~\ref{con:recurrent}.
 The Liouvillian $\mathcal{L}_t$ for Example~\ref{ex:multi_frequency_drives} is given in the form $\mathcal{L}_t=\sum_{k=1}^K e^{i\lambda_k t}\mathcal{L}^{(k)}$, where $K\in \mathbb{N}$ and $\lambda_k\in \mathbb{R}$ are constants and $\mathcal{L}^{(k)}$ are time-independent superoperators.
 Thus, $\mathcal{L}_t$ is continuous and bounded because

 by the triangle inequality.
 Furthermore, it is known that $\mathcal{L}_t$ is almost periodic, i.e., for every $\varepsilon>0$ there exists $l=l_\varepsilon$ such that for every $a\in\mathbb{R}$, there is a number $a<\tau<a+l$ with the property